Who am I?

 From 2013 to 2019, I was the principal investigator of the SIFR project (Semantic Indexing of French Biomedical Data Resources) interested in designing ontology-based services first for French biomedicine but also in agronomy.
 The project was mainly funded by the French ANR Young Researcher –JCJC– program and the H2020 Marie Sklodowska-Curie program.
 I was also the co-PI of ANR PractiKPharma project (Practice-based evidences for actioning Knowledge in Pharmacogenomics) working on semantic annotation of French clinical notes with terminologies and ontologies to encode pharmacogenomics relations (disease-gene profile-adverse effect).

-Since 2015, I lead the AgroPortal project, a repository of ontologies and vocabularies for agri-food ; this project gathers several national research institutions (INRAE, CIRAD, IRD) but also involve important international organizations (FAO, CGIAR, H2020 eRosa, RDA AgriSemantics).
-From June 2019 I am the principal investigator of ANR project D2KAB (Data to Knowledge in Agronomy and Biodiversity).
+Since 2015, I lead the AgroPortal project, a repository of ontologies and vocabularies for agri-food ; this project gathers several national research institutions (INRAE, CIRAD, IRD) but also involve important international organizations (FAO, CGIAR, H2020 eRosa, RDA AgriSemantics, GO FAIR Food System IN).
+Since June 2019, I am the principal investigator of ANR project D2KAB (Data to Knowledge in Agronomy and Biodiversity).
 D2KAB is a 4-year, 12 partners, 35 people, 950K€ (without salaries) multidisciplinary project which objective is to create a framework to turn agronomy and biodiversity data into knowledge –semantically described, interoperable, actionable, open– and investigate scientific methods and tools to exploit this knowledge for applications in science & agriculture.

 I am the (co)author of 88 publications (+27 posters-demos) cumulating more than 2650 citations, including 23 international journals in multiple domains (biomedical informatics, semantic web, distributed systems & AI), 6 as first author, 3 as last.